kirbysayshi/ghost-high-fiver/README.md

 Took a look at remaining budget: at first was only ~6k, but once I mangled some props it dropped.
 Took a while to understand that Parcel uses Terser under the hood, and that it could be configured with a `.terserrc` (or `.uglifyrc`).

 Game loop!

+State is so hard.
+I'm trying too hard to come up with something elegant.
+Tried several Redux / React derivative approaches, and they're all probably more complicated than needed.

+### 2018-09-02

+More state madness.
+Eventually went with a ECS / CES framework, [js13k-ecs](https://github.com/kutuluk/js13k-ecs), but spent way more time than I would have liked adding type annotations.
+Still not perfect, but at least the type checker complains at me!

+I _think_ mapping geo lat/long to a square map grid is working!
+Will have to tweak how far apart the cells are.
+Right now the entire world is only 160 sq ft... so tiny!

+Lisa finished a beach scene (hot dog!) and started on an abandoned warehouse scene!